johnpetersa19/Egghead/README.md

 ## Contributing

 If you find this app useful, do consider contributing.
-If you are wondering how, you can contribute in the following ways.
+If you are wondering how, you can contribute in the following ways:

 - Star the project repository on GitHub
 - Report bugs if you encounter some.
 There are probably a handful of them.